Creating Processes

 Using Rule-Based Actions

 In the Rule-Based Actions area of the Process Type record, you can create rules with criteria that trigger actions at the process level.
-Use the steps below to active Rule-Based Actions:
+This enables process-wide automation that responds to changing conditions or important milestones.
+Use the steps below to activate Rule-Based Actions:

 1. On the Process Task record, click the caret in the Rule-Based Actions section and select New.